Skip to main content

 HIGH AVAILABILITY

-Colombian cuisine is naturally gluten-free, based on corn, rice, potatoes, and plantains.
-Arepas (corn cakes) are a gluten-free staple.
+Much of Colombian cooking is naturally gluten-free, built on corn, rice, potatoes, and plantains.
+Arepas, made from corn, are a safe everyday staple.

 halal